-Pursue alternative funding sources including grants, partnerships, and scholarships to support our diverse communities and students The Counseling Department maintains a partnership with the Sonoma County Office of Educatation, providing grant funded counseling services to students enrolled in CARES, a collaboration with the Child Development program.

-Manage enrollment and course offerings to maximize apportionment funding

-The Department chair, in collaboration with the curriculum committee, the faculty and administration, actively monitors course enrollments and creates schedules based on past data of student demand.
+Pursue alternative funding The Counseling Department maintains a sources including grants, partnership with the Sonoma County Office of partnerships, and scholarships Educatation, providing grant funded counseling to support our diverse services to students enrolled in CARES, a communities and students collaboration with the Child Development program.
+Manage enrollment and course offerings to maximize apportionment funding The Department chair, in collaboration with the curriculum committee, the faculty and administration, actively monitors course enrollments and creates schedules based on past data of student demand.